 The next article explains what actually happens under state law when someone dies or becomes incapacitated without an estate plan—and why relying on “default rules” often leads to stress, delays, and conflict.

-How foundational estate planning works, which tools protect your family, and how to avoid the costly consequences of doing nothing.
+Learn how foundational estate planning works, which tools protect your family, and how to avoid the costly consequences of doing nothing.

-📘 Estate Planning 101
+📘 Estate Planning 101: Protecting What Matters Most

 📘 Do I Need a Will, a Trust, or Both?